- Identifying Basic Functionality Problems

 OWNCLOUD_CORE_DUMP environment variable on the system.

-This command starts the client with core dumping enabled and saves the files in the current working directory.
+This command starts the Desktop App with core dumping enabled and saves the files in the current working directory.

 Core dump files can be fairly large.
 Before enabling core dumps on your system, ensure that you have enough disk space to accommodate these files.
 Also, due to their size, we strongly recommend that you properly compress any core dump files prior to sending them to ownCloud Customer Support.